renovatebot/renovate/docs/usage/configuration-options.md

 Renovate integrates with [OSV](https://osv.dev/), an open-source vulnerability database, to check if extracted dependencies include known vulnerabilities.
 Set this option to `true` to receive pull requests with vulnerability fixes once they are available.

-OSV-based vulnerability alerts are only supported for direct dependencies.
+You will only get OSV-based vulnerability alerts for _direct_ dependencies.
 The OSV database is only queried for vulnerabilities if dependencies rely on one of the following datasources:

 - [`crate`](https://docs.renovatebot.com/modules/datasource/crate/)